nicholas-long/environment/zet/20231005213930/README.md

-20231104035739 testing openai chatgpt to create some scripts 20231107183617 github action permission issues with automatic enrich workflows 20231111154742 guidelines for enrich scripts within this environment
+20231104035739 testing openai chatgpt to create some scripts 20231107183617 github action permission issues with automatic enrich workflows 20231111154742 guidelines for enrich scripts within this environment 20231112170729 script to get remote github URL from git repository
 ```

 ` zet/20231005213930/README.md `